Boloria titania

 Boloria titania, the Titania's fritillary or purple bog fritillary, is a butterfly of the subfamily Heliconiinae of the family Nymphalidae.

 Description

-The adult is a small fritillary with typically chequered orange-brown upperside and a marginal row of triangles and dots.
+The adult is a small fritillary with a typically chequered orange-brown upperside and a marginal row of triangles and dots.
 The length of the forewings is 21–23 mm.

 The underside has brown pearly spots and triangular markings at the edge of the hindwings.